kuvivek/drivingTheoryInGermany/README.md

 I have to
 ✅ turn on my hazard lights and park as far to the right as possible
 ✅ place the warning triangle at a distance of about 100 m
-❌continue driving to the next exit
+❌ continue driving to the next exit

 412. You want to park on the right-hand side edge of the carriageway.
 How big is the mandatory minimum distance between your
 vehicle and the solid lane boundary line? __3m__